ooakhu/OgaTailor/README.md

 ### This system is only available to authenticated users

 ## As a User
-- Using the API endpoints: A user can signup, logout, request OTP, add measurements, add orders to cart.
+- Using the API endpoints: A user can signup with email or google, logout, request OTP, add measurements, add orders to cart.

 ## Visuals